Image via Jagodka/Shutterstock.com

 Create a Secure and Tranquil Crating Experience

 “When crate training is done properly, most dogs enjoy spending time in them and actually view the crate as their own special place.
-The most important thing is to make the crate a pleasant experience from day one,” says Kelly Armour, a certified behavior analyst/trainer and owner of The Virtuous Dog LLC in Reading, Pennsylvania.
+The most important thing is to make the crate a pleasant experience from day one,” says Kelly Armour, a certified trainer and behavior analysis specialist and owner of The Virtuous Dog LLC in Reading, Pennsylvania.